askarylab/INSCRIBE/README.md

 - **Ratiometric Barcode Readout**

-  - A **maximum intensity projection & Cellpose segmentation demo** is demostrated for one of the conditions from the **"WNT-BC1 dosage-dependent"** dataset, including only the first three fields of view (FOVs) due to storage limitations.
+  - A **maximum intensity projection & Cellpose segmentation pipeline** is demostrated for one of the conditions from the **"WNT-BC1 dosage-dependent"** dataset, detailed experimental condition included in `/Demo/Ratiometric_barcode_readout/WNT-BC1_recording_conditions_demo.csv/`.
+Only the first three fields of view (FOVs) of this condition included here.

-  - A **intensity measurement** is demostrated on processed maximum intensity projection images and the corresponding segmentation masks for each channel.
-The **Ilastik pixel classification workflow** for barcode array spot segmentation is not included.
+  - A **intensity measurement pipeline** is demostrated on the processed maximum intensity projection images and the corresponding segmentation masks for each channel.
+The **Ilastik pixel classification workflow** for barcode array spot segmentation is not included here.

   *Note, the ratiometric barcode readout **raw data demo** and all the other **raw imaging data** are available upon request from the corresponding author.*